 Let diners assemble their own tostadas, starting with the shell, adding a thin layer of refried beans, then the ground beef filling, and remaining ingredients.
 Eat at once!

-If there are any leftovers, store all the ingredients in sealed containers in the refridgerator.
+- If there are any leftovers, store all the ingredients in sealed containers in the refrigerator.
 Any broken tostada shells can be incorporated with the rest of the ingredients into a tasty taco salad the next day.